 Developers can use our platform and SDK to integrate RightMesh technology into their applications, thereby increasing global connectivity and facilitating international communication and commerce.

-RightMesh has an office of about 65+ people in Bangladesh where internet is slow and expensive.
-A few years ago, any time the 2 offices needed to skype with each other, all the employees in the Bangladesh office had to stop what they were doing and get off the internet to free up the bandwidth for skype.
+A few years ago, any time the multinational team from Left needed to Skype with each other, all the employees in the Bangladesh office had to stop what they were doing and get off the internet to free up the bandwidth for skype.
 The employees themselves decided, as a gift to our cofounders John Lyotier and Chris Jensen, to find a solution to this problem.
 They developed an app that let them continue to communicate directly with each other even when they couldn’t access the internet.
 We conducted market research and found that the problem of internet non-connectivity, particularly in developing nations, was a wide-spread problem with massive economic and social implications.
 We realized that if we could expand upon the concept of this initial app, we could make a lasting and meaningful difference to our world.
 The idea for RightMesh was born.

 According to a United Nations report, broadband Internet is failing to reach billions of people living in the developing world; according to the report, the Internet is currently only accessible to 35 per cent of people in emerging markets.
 Connectivity will help these nations accelerate progress, bridge the digital divide and develop knowledge societies.
 It’s simply the right thing to do.

 Though RightMesh AG’s initial focus is on emerging markets, there are clear ways in which the protocol can benefit developed areas as well.
 A mesh enabled app could help circumvent repressive regimes, promote net neutrality, and improve network efficiency during network congestion.
 Mesh-enabled apps are being developed for conferences, sporting events, concerts, universities, resorts and other closed environments with high density and a need to connect.